odp-reactor/ld-r/CONTRIBUTING.md

 When `Pattern` is rendered it will call `patternReactor()`.
 This function will check in the pattern configuration file and if it find a visualization for the loaded pattern (`ex:collection_pattern`) it will rendered it's instance (`ex:collection_instance`) with the view specified in the configuration file (`CollectionView`).

-In our case we will add an entry for `CollectionView` in the `patternReactor()` function.
-Add a configuration file for the pattern `ex:collection`.
-And then create a `CollectionView` component that will be rendered whenever a resource `ex:collection_instance` is loaded.
+In our case we will (following three steps above):

+1. add an entry for `CollectionView` in the `patternReactor()` function.
+2. Add a configuration file for the pattern `ex:collection`.
+3. And then create a `CollectionView` component that will be rendered whenever a resource `ex:collection_instance` is loaded.

-1. To add a new entry to `Pattern` component you will do:
+To add a new entry to `Pattern` component you will do:

 ```js
 // at the top of the file